idago123/Capstone-PlaySetMatch/README.md

 ### Deployment
 - Heroku: http://playsetmatch.herokuapp.com/

+## Installation

+You can view this app here: http://playsetmatch.herokuapp.com/ on a computer or mobile device.

+This project was bootstrapped with Create React App Clone this repository and run:
+### `npm install`
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\